JavierMedel/jmdl.ai/README.md

 ## TensorFlow Repository
-A repository that contains my work done in the TensorFlow in Practice Specialization by Coursera
+A repository that contains my work done in the TensorFlow in Practice Specialization by Coursera.

 ## [TensorFlow in Practice](https://github.com/JavierMedel/TensorFlow-In-Practice)
 * Introduction to   TensorFlow for Artifical Intelligence, Machine Learning, and Deep Learning